0xcire/Propel-CRM/README.md

   - data in analytics and some listing details may not make 100% sense

 - While best practices and not reinventing the wheel were considered in most parts of this project, one area where that does not apply is user auth.
-  - The more efficient solution would be to used a managed solution, or even OAuth, however would like to take this opportunity to learn how auth is roughly done, under the hood
+  - The more efficient solution would be to used a managed solution/OAuth, however would like to take this opportunity to learn how auth is roughly done, under the hood

 ## Roadmap